 (b) The department of administrative services shall be notified in advance of any modifications of the standard conditions of contract for construction documents.
 The department of administrative services may disapprove such modifications.

 (5) An institution shall comply with all applicable state laws governing capital projects, including, but not limited to, Chapter 153. of the Revised Code; sections 9.31 to 9.335 of the Revised Code; and

 (6) An institution shall advertise for the selection of a design associate for a capital project in the Ohio register.
 The capital project may also be advertised in the local media.

 (8) An institution shall comply with the statutory requirements for the establishment of lien escrow accounts and the processing of contractor payment requests subject to any outstanding liens; and

-(9) Within sixty days after the effective date of the section of an act in which the general assembly initially makes an appropriation for the project, the board of trustees of the institution, or the board's designee shall notify the board of regents in writing of its request to administer the capital project.
+(9) Within sixty days after the effective date of the section of an act in which the general assembly initially makes an appropriation for the project, the board of trustees of the institution, or the board's designee shall notify the chancellor in writing of its request to administer the capital project.